vlopezj/coq-course/README.md

   http://www.cis.upenn.edu/~bcpierce/sf/

   This book should be good for people with a CS background (and some PL on top of that).

+  SF uses Coq for the formalization of programming languages.

 + Adam Chlipala’s Certified Programming with Dependent Types explains more advanced Coq    techniques.

   http://adam.chlipala.net/cpdt/

   It relies heavily on tactics, which can be an impediment if one actually cares about the proof.

+  CPDT uses Coq as a programming language with a rich type system.

 + Mathematical Components (Assia Mahboubi, Enrico Tassi with contributions by Yves Bertot and Georges Gonthier)